 Our team of experts is working to have the latest information on the COVID-19 pandemic at the federal, state, and local Broome County level available to our community.
 LEARN MORE>

 Our community is powered by you.
 We are in this together.
 Volunteer to assist individuals and organizations impacted by COVID-19.

 With help comes hope.
 Contact 211 for assistance during this time.

 Are you in need of assistance?
 Can a volunteer assist you during this time?
 We can help.

 United We Win

 Through your generosity, United Way continues to be one of the largest non-governmental funders of health and human service programs in Broome County.
-100% of your donation goes directly into community projects and programs.
+100% of your investment goes directly into community projects and programs.

-By leveraging dollars and other resources with businesses, non-profits and foundations, United Way of Broome County is able to partner with you to advocate for the betterment of our community.
+By leveraging dollars and other resources with businesses, non-profits, and foundations, United Way of Broome County is able to partner with you to advocate for the betterment of our community.
 You can inspire others to step up and make a difference.

 Funded Community Partners